Funios-community/C22B1-azmi-group-4/README.md

 * Mahdy Syafiqa Jannata
 * Oky Rahmanto

-Before you start, please pay attention to the following information
+Before you start, please pay attention to the following information.

 # Branch
+#### Naming
+Please name the branch according to the type of work being done on the branch and in the following format.
+#### `name-city/work type`
+#### Example:
+* azmi-prontera/task-1, azmi-prontera/quiz-1, azmi-prontera/project

 # Commits